-Demographic data is the most often used data in geospatial studies.
-Various types of census data and surveys provide information on the demographic composition at scales from individual households all the way through state and national population trends.
-Census data is analyzed in spreadsheets, SQL databases, and also as data layers that form the basis of many mapping applications.
-In this course, students will learn how to work with all forms of demographic data both already in a GIS and how to harvest demographic data and prepare it for GIS use.
-Students will also create custom data layers for domestic and international demographic models in Economics, Housing, and Population Studies.
+Census data is the most often used data in geospatial studies.
+Census data provide information on the demographic composition of households all the way through state and national population trends.
+Census data also serve the data layers that form the basis of most mapping applications.
+In this course, students will learn how to work with Census data in GIS by understanding the vast amounts of data collected in support of the decadal Census, how to discover and read the various tables that associate with the raw Census data, and how to create custom data layers for demographic models in economics, housing, and population studies.
 Offered once in two years.
-Prerequisite: 430.601 Geographic Information Systems or permission of the instructor
+Prerequisite: 460.601 Geographic Information Systems, or permission of the instructor.

 430.618 - Advanced Python Scripting for GIS

-This course focuses on advanced uses of Python as a scripting tool to automate workflows in GIS and to create customized applications.
-This includes the development of script tools, utilizing advanced ArcPy modules, working with third-party modules, implementing Python geoprocessing services, customizing GIS applications and more advanced Python functionality.
+This course focuses on advanced uses of Python as a scripting tool to automate workflows in GIS and create customized applications.
+This includes the development of script tools, utilizing advanced ArcPy modules, working with third-party modules, implementing Python geoprocessing services, customizing GIS applications, and more advanced Python functionality.
 Offered once a year.
-Prerequisite: 430.606 Programming in GIS
+Prerequisites: 430.606 Programming in GIS.